gtk-rs/gtk4-rs/book/src/gobject_properties.md

 `set_property` describes how the underlying values can be changed.
 It also emits the corresponding "notify" signals[^1].
 `get_property` takes care of returning the underlying value when requested.

-Now, we have to make sure to modify `number` via `set_property` to assure that the "notify" signal gets emitted.
+Now we have to make sure to modify `number` via `set_property` to assure that the "notify" signal gets emitted.

 <span class="filename">Filename: src/main.rs</span>